Mary Varallo

 Later that year, the Philadelphia Democratic City Committee endorsed Varallo for an open at-large seat on the Philadelphia City Council and she won nomination easily in the May primary.
 In the general election that November, Varallo placed fourth among the five Democrats elected to the at-large seats.
 In an editorial, the Philadelphia Inquirer praised Varallo's election, calling her "capable," and noting that "unlike most of her fellow Philadelphia Democrats in the House, she is a worker."
-Council President James H.J.
-Tate assigned her to lead the Public Health Committee.
+Council President James Tate assigned her to lead the Public Health Committee.
 Later that year, she was a delegate to the 1960 Democratic National Convention and was a presidential elector for John F. Kennedy.
 In 1963, Varallo was reelected, as were all of the other at-large members of City Council.

 The election in 1967 saw a divide in the Philadelphia Democratic Party as Mayor Tate ran for nomination to a second term against the organization choice, Alexander Hemphill.
 The tumult from Tate's victory spilled over into council races, as Varallo lost the primary for a third term, as did fellow Democratic at-large incumbent Leon Kolankiewicz.
 In 1968, Varallo ran for Congress but lost a four-way primary to the incumbent Democrat, James A. Byrne.
 That same year she was considered among possible nominees to the post of Treasurer of the United States, but was not selected.
 With that, she retired from politics.
-Varallo died at Shore Memorial Hospital in Somers Point, New Jersey on November 27, 1979, at the age of 82, and was buried at Holy Cross Cemetery in Yeadon, Pennsylvania.
+Varallo died at Shore Memorial Hospital in Somers Point, New Jersey, on November 27, 1979, at the age of 82, and was buried at Holy Cross Cemetery in Yeadon, Pennsylvania.